 While many companies skip over this very important task, having a strong disaster recovery plan in place is the first step toward protecting your data.

-This is different from backups that are designed to prevent loss.
+This is different from backups that are designed to prevent data loss.
 Instead, a disaster recovery plan is meant to reduce costly downtime through the restoration of mission-critical data.

 Explore Backup Options